Review: The Last Exorcist (2020)

-I don’t know how many exorcists the Catholic Church has but it can’t be many.
-Because in the opening minutes of The Last Exorcist all of them are killed by a terrorist bomb.
-You would think they would know better than to put them all in the same place like that.
-But it is what it is and they’re off to collect their 72 altar boys in Heaven.
+I don’t know how many exorcists the Catholic Church has, but it can’t be many.
+Because in the opening minutes of The Last Exorcist, all of them are killed by a terrorist bomb.
+You would think they would know better than to put them all in the same place as that.
+But it is what it is, and they’re off to collect their 72 altar boys in Heaven.

 One of them was Father Peter, helped raise Jo (Rachele Brooke Smith, Cold Moon, Nightmare Shark).
 Jo is a devout young Catholic girl who helps out at the church.
-Her sister Maddie (Terri Ivens, Coven, Piranhaconda) is a little less bothered by his death.
+Her sister Maddie (Terri Ivens, Coven, 86 Melrose Avenue) is a little less bothered by his death.
 She’s too busy being a drunken slut like their mother to care.

 Bain constantly cuts back and forth between the past and present, never letting the story get any real momentum.
 Flashbacks are a useful plot device, but here they’re badly overused.
 As a result, The Last Exorcist feels like a jumble of incidents rather than a coherent narrative.